 The Root Canal Process

-Your general dentist may perform your root canal or refer you to an endodontist (a root canal specialist).
+Your general dentist may perform your root canal or refer you to an endodontist or a root canal specialist.
 Your dental professional will start by taking an x-ray of the area where you need a root canal to ensure that the procedure is the right next step for treating your infected or broken tooth.